LaQuay/eve-sqlalchemy/docs/tutorial.rst

     /people?where={"firstname":"in(\"(\'John\',\'Fred\')\")"}

-or you can also use the python-like query
+or you can also use the other syntax query

 .. code-block:: console